uvaai/ml2/60 Module 6/30 Understanding AI systems/content.md

 *general* idea of the inner workings of these systems.

-Two important things to note: If your system contains a lot of technical details you're not familair with (like might be the case for the *AlphaFold* topic), then it is not required that you study the details to completely understand the system.
-If exact details are hard to find for your system (like might the case for the *political microtargeting* topic), then is enough to try to speculate what such a system would look like, based on the information you *can* find.
+Two important things to note: If your system contains a lot of technical details you're not familiar with (like might be the case for the *AlphaFold* topic), then it is not required that you study all the details to completely understand the system.
+If exact details are hard to find for your system (like might the case for the *political microtargeting* topic), then is enough to try to speculate what such a system would look like, based on what information you *can* find.

 In all cases you should focus on a high-level understanding of what the systems learns or does.
 Is it a machine learning system or another type of AI?
 If so, is it supervised or unsupervised learning?
-What would the training data for this system look like?
+What type of prediction does it make?
+What would the (training) data for this system look like?
 What types of algorithm(s) do you think are part of this system?

 * Q4.
-Which sources did you find?
+Which other sources did you find?

 * Q5.
-Give your own high level description / speculation of what this system does based on the sources you've found.
-Your answer here may go into detail, but full technical detail is not required.
-Try to limit your answer to around 400 words maximum.
+Give your own high level description / speculation of what type of of AI is used in this system based on the sources you've found.
+Your answer here should go into some detail, but full complete detail is not required.
+Try to limit your answer to about 400 words maximum.

+* Q6.
+Describe the type(s) of data required for this system to learn / function, if any.
+What would this data look like?
+Where might this data be collected from or how could this data be generated?

+Lastly, compare the idea you had of the system based soley on the news article to your image after looking at the additional sources.

+* Q7.
+Were there any suprising difference or insights you had after looking at the additional sources?
+What stood out most to you?